chilikasha/tinytools/README.md

 - [Hidden Bar](https://apps.apple.com/app/hidden-bar/id1452453066) - hides menu bar items.

+- [HiDock](https://hidock.app/) - set custom `Dock` settings for different display configurations.

 - [HottestCorners](https://bits.ee/hottestcorners/) - this app extends macOS built-in `Hot Corners` feature and allows to run any of your apps by moving mouse pointer to any of screen corners.

-- [Keyviz](https://mularahul.github.io/keyviz/) - a free Windows app for visualizing your keystrokes in realtime.
+- [KeyCastr](https://github.com/keycastr/keycastr) - an open source macOS app for visualizing your keystrokes in realtime.
 Handy for screencasts and presentations.
+  > [Keyviz](https://mularahul.github.io/keyviz/) - a free Windows alternative.

+- [Klack](https://tryklack.com/) - this app adds mechanical keyboard sounds to every keystroke.

 - [Maccy](https://maccy.app/) - a lightweight clipboard manager for macOS which does one job - keeping your copy history at hand.